Caroline Stanbury Finances: ‘Ladies Of London’ Loving Dubai, Not Returning To London?

 “How are you doing in Dubai??” one person asked Caroline Stanbury who has been living in Dubai for several months now, to which Stanbury replied, “So love it here… sun sun sun and people so lovely.”

-Stanbury has been the subject of rumors for quite some time and she has some theories about her Ladies of London co-stars.
+Stanbury has been the subject of rumors for quite some time, and she has some theories about her Ladies of London co-stars.
 She believes that some of her co-stars were spreading the rumors.
 Marissa Hermer has revealed that she’s not the one who has spread rumors about Caroline Stanbury and her failed business.

 “I don’t care.
-It’s uninteresting to me,” Marissa Hermer has revealed to Bravo about the rumors that Caroline Stanbury moved to Dubai to escape some legal problems that surfaced in relation to investors and shutting down The Gift Library, adding, “Frankly, there are so many rumors about Caroline Stanbury in London that if I was going to spread one, her changing her zip code is pretty low on the list of salacious rumors about her.”
+It’s uninteresting to me,” Marissa Hermer revealed to Bravo about the rumors that Caroline Stanbury moved to Dubai to escape some legal problems that surfaced in relation to investors and shutting down The Gift Library.
+“Frankly, there are so many rumors about Caroline Stanbury in London that if I was going to spread one, her changing her zip code is pretty low on the list of salacious rumors about her.”

-Some of her Ladies of London co-stars were shocked to hear that Stanbury felt attacked by them, as the rumors kept spreading.
-In fact, the only one who kept talking about the rumors were Caroline Stanbury’s makeup artist and friend, Luke.
+Some of her Ladies of London co-stars were shocked to hear that Stanbury felt attacked by them as the rumors kept spreading.
+In fact, the only one who kept talking about the rumors were Caroline Stanbury’s makeup artist and friend Luke.
 He brought up the rumors to Caroline and planted the seed that her Ladies of London co-stars were talking about her.

 “I think she made up in her head that I started these rumors because she hadn’t heard from me in a while.
 Basically, I was on bed rest, and I wasn’t communicating with her as much.
 She decided or made up that I had started these rumors,” Marissa explained to Bravo, adding, “She was so paranoid about why any of these rumors were there.
 Who knows?
 I don’t care.”